DaVikingMan/FalconXOS/README.md

 First,

 Defination of Operating Shell-
-This part has been removed and will be added when TerminalXOS will be completely released.
+This part has been removed and will be added when FalconXOS will be completely released.

 This is different from a terminal as a terminal is a shell which directly gives command to the Operating System.